Pipboyguy/SAGovBudget/README.md

 ## Some Notes

 ### Modifications to Apache Superset
-Apache Superset users SQLite database.
-Since they plan on dropping support for SQLite, a temporary workaround is to set the flag `PREVENT_UNSAFE_DB_CONNECTIONS = False` (https://github.com/apache/superset/issues/9748) by editing `superset_config.py`
+Superset plans on dropping support for SQLite, a temporary workaround is to set the flag `PREVENT_UNSAFE_DB_CONNECTIONS = False` (https://github.com/apache/superset/issues/9748) by editing `superset_config.py`

 This is why there is a submodule in this repo, to apply these amendments.
 The submodule already contains these amendments.